-Mark Shuttleworth wants to take the ugly duckling, which is the Linux desktop operating system, and turn it into
+Mark Shuttleworth wants to take the ugly duckling, which is the Linux desktop operating system, and turn it into a beautiful swan.

 "Pretty is a feature," he wrote on his Ubuntu-centric blog at www.markshuttleworth.com this week, citing an aesthetically unpleasing look and feel as a major obstacle to widespread enterprise-class adoption.